lizardbeans/diy-iidx/README.md

 **Mounting Box**
 * I used 9-12mm MDF for the box walls, 5,5mm MDF for the base and 3mm MDF for the back door.
 Every cut and hole was made by me with a saw and some sandpaper.
 Using an electric saw and a sandpaper machine is a lot easier.

-I used what was available on the store, but on a next revision I'd go for 9mm walls, 3mm base and 3mm door, posibly made of acrylic.

 <hr>

 **PIN DIAGRAM**

 The pins are assigned to every button and encoder.
 You'll see that the PCB has many pins from A0 to A5, and from 0 to 13, so you'll have 19 pins in total.
-Remember that buttons use one pin, but encoders will use 2 pins for the cheap ones and 3 pins for the high quality (Pending revision).
-The PCB also has 3 grounds (GND) to choose from.
+Remember that buttons use one pin, but encoders will use 2 pins.
+The PCB also has 3 grounds (GND) to choose from, and a 5v output for the 600ppr encoder.

 This table shows configuration for both keypad layouts.